 For more details about the book and its contents, you can check out the complete Table of Contents, look through the topics in the 18-page Index, or read an excerpt from the book.
 You can see some sample photos from the Fujifilm X10 camera at the Sample Photos page on this site.

 Because printing costs make the price for the full-color edition of the book quite high, I am also making available a black-and-white edition of the book for $14.95.
 That version has all of the content of the original edition, including all text and photographs, but the photographs are printed in black and white.
 The photos do not show up as well in black and white as in color, and, of course, the discussions of color functions do not correspond well to the monochrome photos.
 To make up for the shortcomings of the black-and-white edition of the X10 book, I will provide a free copy of an electronic edition of the book to anyone who purchases the black-and-white printed book and then sends a message to email@example.com requesting the electronic edition (PDF, ePub, or Kindle .mobi).
 Just include some proof of purchase, such as an order number from an Amazon confirming e-mail, or forward the order confirmation e-mail message to me.
-I am hoping this system will work well for those readers who want to have a printed copy of the book to carry along with their camera, but also would like to see the full-color photographs for reference, on the computer, iPad, Kindle Fire, etc. If you would like to view the product page for the black-and-white edition at Amazon.com or purchase that edition, please use the button below:
+I am hoping this system will work well for those readers who want to have a printed copy of the book to carry along with their camera, but also would like to see the full-color photographs for reference, on the computer, iPad, Kindle Fire, etc.

 The PDF version is available for $9.95.
 Once downloaded, the PDF file can be installed for personal use on any computer, tablet, phone, or other digital device owned by the purchaser.